HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

 The figure above shows the number of third-party domains for the most-used websites.
 For example, on average the top 1,000 popular websites use 43 third-party domains on mobile and 53 on desktop devices.
 More popular websites seem to have a larger number of third-party domains, i.e. top 1,000 sites have twice more third parties than the median number of third-parties for all websites.
-This large number is explained by the fact that some third party providers might have content hosted on multiple domains, for example, Yahoo serves their content from mempf.yahoo.co.jp, yjtag.yahoo.co.jp, etc.
+This large number is explained by the fact that some third party providers might have content hosted on multiple domains, for example, Yahoo serves their content from `mempf.yahoo.co.jp`, `yjtag.yahoo.co.jp`, etc.
 Though the exact number of third party providers is still a subject for further research, the current data about third-party domains gives an overview of how much they might affect time spent on network requests.
 As every request to a new domain takes time for DNS lookup and establishing an initial connection, the more third party domains are used the more it might affect page loading speed.

 {{ figure_markup(